TitanPlayz100/teti/info.md

 - changed PC text to be more TETR.IO-like
 - changed spike text to show in the middle of the board (like techmino)
 - RIP coloured queues
+- better page loading using defer and lazy loading
+- Experimental: pressed keys are stored in a queue, and evry pixi tick they all fire, might be more responsive
+- changed timeLeftText animation to use gsap and pixi
+- added setting for toggling action text

 #### v1.3.4 => PIXI.js
 - COMPLETE REWRITE OF ALL GRAPHICS